 - Proposals whose essential purpose is to advertise or disseminate information about books, materials or services for sales will not be accepted.
 Exhibit space and advertising in the program will be available for sale.

-- No proposal will be disqualified from consideration because it requires audio-visual equipment; but with a limited budget for equipment rental, program proposers should indicate the need for AV equipment only if it is essential.
+- No proposal will be disqualified from consideration because it requires audio-visual equipment but with a limited budget for equipment rental, program proposers should indicate the need for AV equipment only if it is essential.
+Not all convention spaces have internet access.
+This must be requested on the speaker form.

 - The program proposal form provides a space for description of the presentation that will be used in the program.
 Proposers are urged to provide clear, brief and specific descriptions of the session.